How to Get more Views on LinkedIn in 2021

 Your cousin Marie shares on LinkedIn her bad experience as a candidate during her last job interview.

 The content will first be shown to her close network.
-The criteria vary according to the network but we can mention among others :
+The criteria vary according to the network but we can among others there’s likely to be:

 - Who she has chatted with in private messages recently.